cagov/caldata-mdsa-training/docs/dbt/cloud.md

 In the context of dbt, data modeling refers to the process of organizing data in a structured and efficient manner to facilitate data analysis and decision-making.
 Data models in dbt serve as blueprints for transforming and organizing your raw data into valuable insights.
 Data models in their final form are usually a representation of a business or program area and live as tables or views in your data warehouse.

-### Common table expressions (CTEs)

-CTEs are widely used as a way to create modular and readable SQL queries.
-You can think of CTEs as temporary, named data tables within your SQL queries.
-CTEs facilitate modularity and readability by encapsulating complex subqueries and making them reusable throughout your data models.

-Often CTEs are framed as an alternative to SQL subqueries.
-In dbt-style SQL, CTEs are usually preferable to subqueries for a few reasons:

-1. They allow you to read code from top to bottom rather than inside out
-2. They allow for better reuse of intermediate results
-3. They allow you to give descriptive names to intermediate results

 ### Data layers (staging, intermediate, marts)

 Data layers represent a systematic approach to data modeling by organizing data into distinct phases. dbt does a particularly great job of explaining best practices to structuring your project and data with naming conventions, example code, and reasoning on such practices in [this guide](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview).
 We’ve summarized it below, but still recommend a thorough read of dbt’s guide.